COVID Secure Commitment - what is this?

 What information do I need to provide?

-England and Wales: Our Experience Freedom campsites in England and Wales encourage all members and guests over 16 years of age to provide Test and Trace (or UK country variants) information.
+Wales: Our campsites in Wales encourage all members and guests over 16 years of age to provide Test and Trace information.
 If you already have the NHS COVID-19 App you will be asked to use this to scan the QR code displayed on arrival or alternatively complete a paper form at the campsite.
 Any paper forms will be stored securely for 21 days after your departure, they will then be destroyed.
 If you move on to another Club campsite, you will need to complete the same process.

 What are you doing with my personal data as part of Covid-19?